gisogrimm/tascartutorials/roomacoustics/README.md

 addpath sdm
 ```

-To render and visualize the FOA impulse response of the file [`scattering.tsc`](scattering.tsc), type `plot_irhist` in Matlab.
+To render and visualize the FOA impulse response of the file [`scattering.tsc`](scattering.tsc), type `plot_irhist` in GNU/Octave or Matlab.
 Play around with the parametrization of scattering.
+Please note that the signal processing toolbox is required (in Octave, type `pkg load signal`).

 ## Step 4: Render Impulse Responses